yxlow07/maker-kehadiran/README.md

 - [ ] When updating password, all profile information disappeared
 - [ ] Duplicate noTel might be registered
 - [ ] $returns should not be used, instead straight throw exceptions and let main App catch them and render it
+- [ ] (Admin attendance update) The number of activities for everyone is arbitrary.
+Just hope admin don't luan luan delete

 ## Solved Limitations
 - [x] Announcements are coded to be read from csv file